Education Bill Savings

 Is There Still a Federal Tax Credit for Home Batteries in 2026?

 No. There is no federal tax credit for home batteries purchased in 2026.
-The Residential Clean Energy Credit (Section 25D) was terminated by the One Big Beautiful Bill Act for property placed in service after December 31, 2025, and the IRS confirms the credit is not available for property placed in service after that date (verified 2026-06-18) [1][2][3].
-Any 2026 guide still promising 30% back is stale.
+The Residential Clean Energy Credit (Section 25D) was terminated by the One Big Beautiful Bill Act for property placed in service after December 31, 2025, and the IRS confirms the credit is not available after that date (verified 2026-06-18) [1][2][3].
+Do not include the former credit in a 2026 purchase calculation.

 To be complete about the tax landscape: the Section 48E commercial clean electricity credit still covers standalone battery storage, but it goes to the system owner, so a homeowner can only benefit indirectly through a lease or power purchase agreement, not as a credit on a direct purchase (verified 2026-06-18) [11].
 That is a question for a qualified tax professional, not a planning assumption.